 Language in the design contract must include compliance with Port standards, guidelines, rules, and regulations, including preparation of as-built AutoCAD record drawings.

 Tenant is allowed to use any licensed designer.
 The Port makes no guarantee as to the ability of firms to perform work.
+The Port cannot provide designer recommendations.

 2) Construction Team